Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "At the center of your being you have the answer; you know who you are and you know what you want."
+> "Any idea, plan, or purpose may be placed in the mind through repetition of thought."
-> — **Lao Tzu**
+> — **Napoleon Hill**

 ---